 2. Which of the following test assesses cognitive domains, such as memory, language, attention, visuospatial and executive functions?

-3. The two components of the Mini-Cog test are:
+3. What are the two components of the Mini-Cog test?

 - 3 words recall test for memory and verbal abstraction